Grow2Gether: A Peer-Based Social Media Intervention for Mothers to Prevent Obesity from Infancy

 Statement of Problem

-Early childhood obesity is a serious and growing problem in the U.S., with nearly 10% of infants having an elevated weight for length.
-The risk of early childhood obesity increases with maternal obesity, Black/African-American race, and poverty.
-Being overweight in infancy is associated with a host of adult ailments including future obesity, diabetes, heart disease, cancer, and depression.
+Early childhood obesity is a serious and growing problem in the U.S., with nearly 10 percent of infants having an elevated weight for length.
+The risk of early childhood obesity increases with maternal obesity, black/African American race and poverty.
+Being overweight in infancy is associated with a host of adult ailments including future obesity, diabetes, heart disease, cancer and depression.
 Therefore, early childhood is a critical period for establishing healthy behaviors that prevent obesity.

 The most effective interventions to prevent obesity are based in the home or community and begin before birth.
-However, the success of existing interventions is limited by the high cost of visiting families at home, difficulties implementing new programs in doctors’ offices, and obstacles to families attending in-person programs.
+However, the success of existing interventions is limited by the high cost of visiting families at home, difficulties implementing new programs in doctors’ offices and obstacles to families attending in-person programs.
 Additionally, few interventions are designed for the low-income, high-risk infants who need them most.
+We can break down those barriers by building evidence for sustainable family-centered programs that better the health of children and their families.

 PolicyLab researchers have developed an innovative peer group model called Grow2Gether for early childhood obesity prevention for families whose children are at high risk of developing obesity.
 The group takes advantage of high rates of smartphone ownership (77%) among low-income, young adults.